2026 GT World Challenge Europe Endurance Cup

-The 2026 GT World Challenge Europe Endurance Cup will be the sixteenth season of the GT World Challenge Europe Endurance Cup since its inception in 2011 as the Blancpain Endurance Series.
-The season will begin on 11 April at Circuit Paul Ricard and will finish on 4 October at Circuit de Barcelona-Catalunya.
+The 2026 GT World Challenge Europe Endurance Cup is the sixteenth season of the GT World Challenge Europe Endurance Cup since its inception in 2011 as the Blancpain Endurance Series.
+The season began on 11 April at Circuit Paul Ricard and will finish on 17 October at the Algarve International Circuit.

 Calendar

 The provisional calendar was released on 27 June 2025, featuring five rounds.